xlisachan/fxa/packages/fxa-auth-server/README.md

 After updating a string in one of the templates in `./mailer/templates` you'll need to extract the strings.
 Follow the instructions at [mozilla/fxa-content-server-l10n](https://github.com/mozilla/fxa-content-server-l10n#string-extraction).

+### 2021 Template Updates

+In 2021, FxA began converting the email templating system from Mustache, inline CSS, and GetText to a modernized stack using MJML, EJS, Fluent, and Storybook ([see the ADR](https://github.com/mozilla/fxa/blob/main/docs/adr/0024-upgrade-templating-toolset-of-auth-server-emails.md)).
+Until each template has been converted and verified by QA, the old system described above will be used for emails in production.

+#### MJML Feature Flag for Testing

+The auth-server has an `mjml` configuration value that designates which email templates have been converted to the new stack (`mjml.templates` array) and controls which user emails will receive those templates (`mjml.enabledEmailAddress` regex).
+The auth-server exposes a feature flag method to check these values and send the correct rendered template accordingly (old or new) which allows for testing across environments.

+This flag and logic around it can be removed, as well as old templates and documentation, once all templates have been converted, verified by QA, and tested in production.

+#### MJML and EJS

+- one or two sentences on what MJML does for us and why we need EJS
+- would be nice to have a small example of how variables are passed down from the mailer into the templates

+#### Styles

+Note: it may be helpful to go through the comments in the CSS PR to help fill this out

+- mention that MJML inlines styles at the build step which is necessary for emails
+- explain using Tailwind-like classes and variables as well as using the closest px value to the fxa-settings design guide for consistency across FxA's CSS
+- explain the global styles containing variables and shared classes, and preferring partial or template-specific styles when styles are scoped to the partial/template
+- mention the use of `!important` is sometimes needed to overwrite MJML/email client styles
+- that styling classes is not always how it seems due to how MJML compiles our templates and you may need to add `div` or `td` after the class
+- explain using the FxA guideline

+#### l10n (Fluent)

+- TODO, once the Fluent PR is merged and patten set, explain how to localize in the new templates
+- also mention the LTR/RTL text direction

+#### Storybook and Documentation

+- Brief description of using Storybook for email previewing and development (and how we render MJML to HTML for Storybook), with the caveat that they are HTML emails rendered in-browser meaning they may not exactly match what users will see in an email client
+- Each template has an optional `doc` string that serves to document what

 #### Production

 Use the `FXA_L10N_SHA` to pin L10N files to certain SHA.
 If not set then the `master` SHA will be used.